-In the opinion of Nixon Peabody LLP, Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Issuer and the Borrower described herein, interest on the Series 2017A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
-Bond Counsel is further of the opinion that interest on the Series 2017A Bonds is exempt from personal income taxation imposed by the State of New York or any political subdivision thereof (including The City of New York).
+In the opinion of Nixon Peabody LLP, Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Issuer and the Borrower described herein, interest on the Series 2018A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.
+Bond Counsel is further of the opinion that interest on the Series 2018A Bonds is exempt from personal income taxation imposed by the State of New York or any political subdivision thereof including The City of New York.
+Interest on the Series 2018B Bonds is not excluded from gross income for federal income tax purposes under the Code and is not exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
 See "TAX MATTERS" herein regarding certain other tax considerations.

-TOWN OF HEMPSTEAD LOCAL DEVELOPMENT CORPORATION \$35,900,000 TAX-EXEMPT EDUCATION REVENUE BONDS (THE ACADEMY CHARTER SCHOOL PROJECT), SERIES 2017A \$2,685,000 TAXABLE EDUCATION REVENUE BONDS (THE ACADEMY CHARTER SCHOOL PROJECT), SERIES 2017B
+TOWN OF HEMPSTEAD LOCAL DEVELOPMENT CORPORATION \$19,520,000 TAX-EXEMPT EDUCATION REVENUE BONDS (THE ACADEMY CHARTER SCHOOL PROJECT), SERIES 2018A \$1,945,000 TAXABLE EDUCATION REVENUE BONDS (THE ACADEMY CHARTER SCHOOL PROJECT), SERIES 2018B